stan-dev/example-models/misc/pkpd/README.md

 choice which is effectively the solution operator U(t0,t) for the model at hand.

-Currently, the library only includes a single model, which has the structure of three compartments.
+Currently, the library only includes a single model in two variants.
+The full model has the structure of three compartments.
 Compartment 1 transfers mass with rate k12 to cmt 2 and mass is eliminated from cmt 1 with rate k1.
 Compartment 2 receives mass with rate k12 from cmt 1 and mass exits with rate k2 which flows into compartment 3.
+The model with all three compartments is the `pk_1cmt_metabolite_depot` and an additional variant lacks the depot cmt.
 This allows to cover the situations

 - 1cmt oral dosing with calculation of the AUC (set k1=k12)
 - IV dosing and metabolite with AUC calc